 Rules for Sailing with a Baby

 What changed, what stayed the same, and how we plan to keep things safe and (mostly) sane at sea.
+These are our essential rules for sailing with a baby.

-When we decided to return to our sailboat with our baby in tow, we knew things would be different—and our approach to sailing would have to change.
+When we decided to return to our sailboat with our baby in tow, we knew things would be different, and our approach to sailing would have to change.
 Things that once felt like adventure, like getting caught out in a squall or arriving without a backup anchorage, now feel a little reckless.

 Sailing with a baby requires more structure, clearer boundaries, and a lower tolerance for unnecessary risks—because our newest crew member depends on us to keep her safe and comfortable.